AikynJ/SmarTTrash/README.md

 <h1 align="center">SmarTTrash project</h1>

 >  This system monitors the garbage bins and informs about the level of garbage collected in the garbage bins via a app.
+Helps the garbage man with waste collection by using the functions of generating the most profitable route based on the fullness of the garbage cans.

 >This project will be modified, because this is not a final project